 Students at Sir John Deane’s enjoy a wide variety of clubs and societies, enabling them to indulge in new passions and extend their skills and knowledge in a chosen subject area.

 Opportunities are also available for students to set up their own club or society at the College with the help and support from teachers and colleagues.

-Our 2019/20 enrichment programme includes the following clubs and societies:
+Our 2021/22 enrichment programme includes more than 50 clubs and activities, including: